rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - The picture of the dog below in the `Footer` section does not intersect with the text.

 If the conditions are violated, **-5** is deducted for each item.
-If blocks or elements go beyond the screen, or overlap each other, **-5** is deducted for each unique error.
+If blocks or elements go beyond the screen or overlap each other, **-5** is deducted for each unique mistake.

 Compliance with the main-768 layout is checked, for which: